Approximation and Uncertainty Quantification of Systems with Arbitrary Parameter Distributions using Weighted Leja Interpolation: Theory and Methodology

-We note that the formula \eqref{eq:sparseint} is not in general interpolatory.
+We note that Equation \eqref{eq:sparseint} is not in general interpolatory, i.e., the interpolation property $\mathcal{I}_{\Lambda}\left[g\right]\left(\mathbf{y}_*\right) = g\left(\mathbf{y}_*\right)$, where $\mathbf{y}_*$ is a multivariate interpolation node, does not necessarily hold.
 The interpolation property holds only if $\Lambda$ is a downward-closed set and the underlying univariate interpolation rules are based on nested nodes \cite{barthelmann2000}.
-Downward-closed sets, also known as monotone or lower sets, satisfy the property
+Downward-closed sets, also known as monotone or lower sets, satisfy the property:

 where $\mathbf{e}_n$ denotes the unit vector in the $n$th dimension.
-If, additionally, the multi-index set $\Lambda$ satisfies some sparsity constraint, then \eqref{eq:sparseint} is a sparse interpolation formula and the grid in \eqref{eq:gridNd} is called a sparse grid.
-A commonly used sparsity constraint is
+If, additionally, the multi-index set $\Lambda$ satisfies some sparsity constraint, then Equation \eqref{eq:sparseint} is a sparse interpolation formula, while the corresponding sparse grid is given by: